 Once upon a time if you wanted to move or travel with cats or dogs to Britain, they went into quarantine for six months as I explained in PART 1 of passports for pets.
 My parents had two dogs that spent half a year locked away from us and it was heartbreaking.
 Now pets are allowed to be back with their families the same day.
 You can take them for a run in the park rather than watch them howl in a kennel.
 Pet travel has come a long way in the 21st century.

 Basically dogs and cats that meet the conditions of the Pet Travel Scheme (PETS) can be imported into the UK without quarantine.
 My research focused solely on UK rules for dogs and cats.
 The same rules apply for ferrets!
-If you have a pet bunny or another type of animal check the travel rules for pets with Britain’s DEFRA.
-There are also different regulations for assistance dogs.
+If you have a pet rabbit or another type of animal check the travel rules for pets with Britain’s DEFRA.
+There are also different regulations for registered assistance dogs.

 Passports for Pets USA to UK checklist